Wandalen/wProcessWatcher/README.md

 # wProcessWatcher [![Build Status](https://travis-ci.org/Wandalen/wProcessWatcher.svg?branch=master)](https://travis-ci.org/Wandalen/wProcessWatcher)

-Collection of routines to watch child process.
-Register/unregister handlers for child process start/close.
-Use the module to monitor creation of child processes and obtain information about command,arguments and options used to create the child process.
+Collection of routines for child process monitoring.
+Allows to keep track of creation, spawn and termination of a child process via events.
+Get information about command, arguments and options used to create a child process.
+Modify command, arguments or options on the creation stage.
+Access instance of ChildProcess on spawn and termination stages.

 ### Try out
 ```